Transiting Exoplanet Yields for the Roman Galactic Bulge Time Domain Survey Predicted from Pixel-Level Simulations: Introduction

 \subsection{Transiting Planets in the GBTDS}

-Due to the high stellar densities, the Galactic bulge has long been proposed as a fruitful field for finding exoplanets via transit \citep{gaudi2000,bennett2002,mcdonald2014}.
+Due to the high stellar densities, the Galactic bulge fields have long been proposed as a fruitful field for finding exoplanets via transit \citep{gaudi2000,bennett2002,mcdonald2014}.
 The OGLE-III microlensing survey supported this notion by finding dozens of candidate transiting planets despite the disadvantages of ground-based observing campaigns \citep{udalski2002a,udalski2002b}.
-However, the OGLE-III survey was only sensitive to transiting planets around disk stars, and from the fraction of systems that could be followed up it became clear that this catalog had a high false positive rate.
+However, due to confusion limits, the OGLE-III survey was only sensitive to transiting planets around disk stars, and from the fraction of systems that could be followed up it became clear that this catalog had a high false positive rate.
 As a result only a few of the candidate transiting planets have been reliably confirmed \citep[e.g.,][]{dreizler2003,bouchy2005}.
-To limit complications caused by crowding, the Sagittarius Window Eclipsing Extrasolar Planet Search \citep[SWEEPS; ][]{sahu2006} performed the first space-based transit survey of the Galactic bulge with the Hubble Space Telescope, improving both confusion limits and photometric precision and finding 14 transiting planet candidates with an estimated false positive rate of $\lesssim$55\%.
+To limit complications caused by crowding, the Sagittarius Window Eclipsing Extrasolar Planet Search \citep[SWEEPS; ][]{sahu2006} performed the first space-based transit survey of the Galactic bulge with the Hubble Space Telescope, improving both confusion limits and photometric precision.
+This 7 day campaign monitored $\sim$180,000 stars, resulting in 14 transiting planet candidates with an estimated false positive rate of $\lesssim$55\%, foreshadowing the scientific potential of a high spatial resolution, high cadence, photometric monitoring campaign of the Galactic bulge.
+The GBTDS should fully realize this potential.

-Though the draw for transiting exoplanet science in the Galactic bulge has been apparent for a while, the GBTDS transiting planet science case may be more valuable as a complement to Kepler, the current state-of-the-art exoplanet demographics mission \citep{borucki2010}.
-Despite yielding incredible breakthroughs in the demographics of close-in ($\lesssim$1~au) planets, Kepler was by design biased toward Sun-like stars \citep{batalha2010}, and only sensitive to planets transiting stars within an extremely narrow range of Galactocentric radii \citep[$R_{\rm GC}\approx$~7.8--8.1~kpc;][]{maliuk2020}.
-This resulted in a stellar sample that, due to the chemical evolution of the Milky Way, is highly correlated between stellar age, metallicity, and more detailed chemical abundances, making it extremely difficult to test planet formation theories that predict multivariate trends between these parameters \citep{wilson2022}.

-Such tests could provide valuable insight into the formation of giant planets.
-Planet occurrence is known to be intimately correlated with stellar metallicity \citep{santos2004, fischer2005, johnson2010}, though this trend weakens for planets with lower radii and/or masses \citep{sousa2008,ghezzi2010,wang2015,petigura2018}.
-This signature is typically interpreted as support for the core accretion model of planet formation, in which enhanced stellar metallicity is assumed to correlate with higher solid surface densities in the protoplanetary disk which facilitates the rapid growth of planetary cores up to a threshold mass of $\sim$10$\,M_\oplus$, allowing the accretion of a gaseous envelope \citep[][]{pollack1997,ida2004,mordasini2012,chabrier2014}.
-However, interpretations for the correlations between stellar metallicity and the presence of small planets, particularly at short orbital periods, are less clear \citep{mulders2016,wilson2018,petigura2018,ghezzi2021}.